 Wearability and Pricing

 Measuring 38.5mm in diameter and 11mm in height, the Chrono-Felix Top-Second offers excellent wrist comfort.
 The use of a NATO strap enhances its casual appeal and wearability.
-With a retail price of CHF 7,850 including VAT, the Chrono-Felix Top-Second represents an accessible path into the world of independent, high-quality horology.
+With a retail price of CHF 7,850 including VAT, the Chrono-Felix Top-Second represents an accessible path into both the world of independent watchmaking and well-crafted complicated timepieces.

 Conclusion

-Habring² stands out by offering traditionally styled watches that incorporate mechanical innovations without excessive complexity or intimidating designs.
-The brand provides a gateway for collectors seeking to experience the craftsmanship and uniqueness of independent watchmaking without venturing into the often prohibitive price ranges of more established names.
+Habring² is a standout in the industry by offering complicated, innovative watches without breaking the bank of everyday collectors.
+Every Habring² timepiece is a gateway for collectors seeking the craftsmanship and uniqueness of independent watchmaking without venturing into the often prohibitive (and often, insane) price ranges of more established names.

 Technical Details